 Curing at elevated temperatures

-When concrete cures at elevated temperatures, its properties change.
+In hot weather, concrete gains strength quickly at first.
+You can use maturity testing to take advantage of this effect.
+But the ultimate strength is lower because when concrete cures at elevated temperatures, its properties change.
 Instead of a uniform distribution of cement-hydration products, you get dense shells of hydrated cement near the cement grains and a more open, continuous pore structure between the grains.
 That makes the concrete more permeable–and therefore less durable in many environments–as well as weaker.

 Along the same lines, if you’re making cylinders of concrete for acceptance testing you need to take extra care to maintain the curing temperature within the range of 60 to 80 F for the first 24 hours.
 If you leave cylinders baking in the hot sun, you should expect low strengths.
 Ideally, your testing lab will use min/max thermometers to monitor the temperature of the cylinders.
 If possible, put them in water in an on-site trailer.
 Failing that, at least keep them out of direct sun.
 Otherwise you could end up with failed acceptance tests even if the as-placed concrete is all right.